So many people ask me how can I get more creative, and my first response is always - play!

 So why do so many so-called grown-ups stop playing?

-I guess we all reach an age where offering out that level of vulnerability becomes too much.
-Our ego has built its story about itself and play could threaten the things we think we know.
+Well life, and responsibilities.
+Beliefs.
+And I guess we reach an age where offering out that level of vulnerability becomes too much.
+We have a built in story and play could threaten the things we think we know.
 Perhaps we feel silly.
 Perhaps we are ridiculed for being silly.
 There is an element of societal conditioning happening in that we value work over play.

 “Play is, first and foremost an expression of freedom.
 It is what one wants to do as opposed to what one is obliged to do.
 The joy of play is the ecstatic feeling of liberty.”
 Peter Gray.